Search

 The new law obligates all wholesalers, processors, retailers, and food service establishments to properly label seafood and crawfish as either:

-The restaurant may provide a designation such as this: “This product may contain both Imported and Domestic Seafood”
+The restaurant may provide a designation such as this: “This product contains both Domestic and Imported Seafood”

 Any good faith reliance claim must be supported by the appropriate evidence of the documentation from the supplier.